mnomn/recaller/README.md

 ## Configuration

 Configuration is defined in one or many files located in the config directory.
 Set config dir with "-d": `recaller -d /my/conf/dir`.
 All files with .conf will be red and they can be in toml or json format.
-See examples in configuration_files directory or below.
+See examples in configs directory or below.

 ### Top level configuration